Research: The PULSE Studies

 Since then, The Women’s Fund has become the region’s expert on the status of women’s economic self-sufficiency.
 The Fund reviews a wide range of reports and data from sources across the country to identify the trends, issues and solutions that will help women move forward.

-Since the 2005 debut of the original PULSE report, The Women’s Fund has commissioned five additional groundbreaking reports.
+Since the 2005 debut of the original PULSE report, The Women’s Fund has commissioned additional groundbreaking reports.
 Links to this research can be found below: